Micket/Sintering/software_development_discussion/software_development.md

 * OK for static resources, like pictures, movies, email archives etc.
 * Dropbox, box, Google drive, external hard drives etc.

-* Purpose of VCS is to be able to access **any previous state** of your tracked files and easily see the differences between two **arbitrary states** of files.
+* Purpose of VCS is to be able to access **any previous state** of your tracked files and **easily** see the differences between two **arbitrary states** of files and manage **branching and merging**.
-* Good for dynamic resources, like computer code.
+* For dynamic resources, like computer code or (latex) articles in progress.
 * "This thing worked 2 weeks ago, it doesn't work now.
 What are the exact changes that has been done to my files between that point in time and now?"
+* "I get these modifications from a collaborator, how do I ensure that these are properly incorporated?"
 * **Git**, SVN, Perforce, Mercurial etc.

 # Examples